vaultsandbox/vsb-cli/_plan/07-open-view-commands.md

 This is useful for quickly following verification links, password reset links, or any other actionable URLs in emails.

+For interactive use, prefer 'vsb watch' and press 'o' to open links.

 Examples:
-  vsb open              # Open first link from latest email vsb open abc123       # Open first link from specific email vsb open --list       # List all links without opening vsb open --nth 2      # Open the second link`,
+  vsb open              # Open first link from latest email vsb open abc123       # Open first link from specific email vsb open --list       # List all links (for scripting) vsb open --nth 2      # Open the second link vsb open --json       # JSON output for CI/CD`,
     Args: cobra.MaximumNArgs(1),
     RunE: runOpen,
 }